mfkiwl/CPLD_Programmer-Xc2c64a/Software/xsvf_rom_player/Readme.md

 # xsvf_rom_player
-Microcontroller code to play XSVF file from array to JTAG interface.
+Microcontroller project to play XSVF file from array to JTAG interface.